Republican candidate questions fairness of special election

 “We followed the process as it’s laid out in Pennsylvania law, and I think we’ve been as open, fair and transparent as possible,” Long said.

-Republicans pick their candidate this Saturday, while Democrats will select theirs on Sunday.
+Republicans pick their candidate for the 48th District this Saturday, while Democrats will select theirs on Sunday.
 The seat is traditionally Republican, so it’s likely that whoever they select will become the winner.